Skip to content

 When to Choose an Alternative

 Choose Nuvei if you need broader capability and have $500k+/month.
 720+ methods, six pre-built iGaming platform connectors, US state gambling licenses, AI routing, and a public client roster led by DraftKings and FanDuel.
-Trade-off: slower settlement (T+2-T+7) and higher minimum volume than emerchantpay.
+Trade-off: slower settlement (T+2-T+7) and a higher minimum volume than emerchantpay.

 Choose AstroPay if LATAM is your primary market.
-50+ LATAM local methods, faster settlement (T+1-T+2), shorter reserve hold (3 months), $100k minimum, player-side brand recognition that emerchantpay's recent LATAM expansion doesn't yet match.
+50+ LATAM local methods, faster settlement (T+1-T+2), a shorter reserve hold (3 months), a $100k minimum, player-side brand recognition that emerchantpay's recent LATAM expansion doesn't yet match.

 Often Paired With